Comet Chasing in March

 Comet chasing is the visual observation of telescopic comets.
 Jump to: Observing synopses Summary data Buy me a Coffee

-This month is an odd one.
-As the month begins, the only bright comet has disintegrated, leaving a fading tail.
-At least an 8-inch telescope will be required to see other comets this month.
+At least a 6-inch telescope will be required to see a comet this month.
 See the Observing Synopses for which comets are visible from your latitude, the best dates and the time of night.

 C/2023 A3 (Tsuchinshan-ATLAS) was very impressive in October.
 Although fading, it remains a telescopic comet throughout the month.

-29P/Schwassmann-Wachmann has frequent outbursts, typically resulting in a brightening of 0.5 - 1.0 magnitudes, which occur roughly every 59 days, typically taking 5-10 days to subside.
-Up to three subsequent outbursts may occur 5-10 days afterward, each typically smaller than the last, although on some occasions they can be even brighter than the first.
-These outbursts make 29P one of the most interesting comets to follow, both visually and scientifically.
-29P/Schwassmann-Wachmann has a 14.8-year orbital period, and last passed perihelion in early March 2019.
+29P/Schwassmann-Wachmann has frequent outbursts, typically resulting in a brightening of 1 - 4.0 magnitudes.
 It varies in its distance from the Sun from 5.8 AU (at perihelion) to 6.3 AU (at aphelion), which is an unusually small variation for a comet, and remains quite far from the sun at all times.
 This means that it can be observed more or less continuously.
+See Mission 29P from the BAA for up to date information.

-C/2022 E2 (ATLAS) is past perihelion, which occurred in mid September 2024.It reached maximum brightness of magnitude in early December.
+C/2022 E2 (ATLAS) is past perihelion, which occurred in mid September 2024.It reached maximum brightnes in early December.

 C/2014 UN271 (Bernardinelli-Bernstein) is an interesting Oort cloud comet that was reported as a result of the Dark Energy Survey.
 Soon after it was made public, images showed a cometary coma.
 Discovery credit goes to Pedro Bernardinelli and Gary Bernstein.
 This is a remarkable comet that was at 29 AU in 2014, with a perihelion of 10.9 AU in 2031.
 Its orbit extends out to 40,000 AU!
 It was unusually bright for its distance.
 HST observations that isolate the nucleus estimate the diameter to be between 120 and 140 km, making this possibly the largest comet nucleus yet measured.
 Because of its distant perihelion, this comet is not expected to become bright enough to be visually observed except in large instruments, and not until the end of the decade, but it is likely going to be the subject of intense scientific scrutiny.